emjunior258/Bulk-Extension/README.md

 #### Explaining the attributes
 ##### bulk-placeholder
-**This a mandatory attribute.
+**This a mandatory attribute**.
 It defines a jQuery selector to be used on every instance of the repeated element to find the element where the checkbox should be placed.

 ##### bulk-key